What is a Holding Period?

 • IV = initial value

-Depending on the last price when the stock is sold, the return on holding period for shares can be positive or negative.
-Holding period returns help calculate the value of the stock and compare it to other shares an investor may choose.
+Using the holding period formula, depending on the last price when the stock is sold, the return on holding period for shares can be positive or negative.
+This formula helps calculate the value of the stock and compare it to other shares an investor may choose.

 Capital Gains on Holding Period

 Capital gain refers to the returns obtained by selling an asset.
+The holding period in stock market investments directly affects capital gains calculations.
 Calculating capital gains is important for tax purposes.
-This gain can be of two types, i.e., short-term and long-term.
-The holding period for allocating short-term and long-term returns varies according to the holding period.
+This gain can be of two types, such as short-term and long-term, which determines the tax treatment of your returns.
 In the case of equity shares, if the asset is held for less than 12 months, it is considered to be a short-term asset and vice versa.

-Short-term gains are taxed at 15 % and long-term assets or shares are taxed at 10%, as of 2024.
-If no securities transaction tax applies, short-term capital gains are included in income and taxed according to the taxpayer’s income slab.
+Short-term gains are taxed at 15% and long-term assets or shares are taxed at 10%.
+When considering short term vs long term holding, these tax rates matter.
+If no securities transaction tax applies, short-term capital gains are included in income and taxed according to the taxpayer's income slab.
 However, it is important to note that selling shares might not always provide returns, sometimes it may lead to potential losses as well.
+The holding period formula can help you estimate both gains and losses.

 Conclusion